programminghistorian/ph-submissions/en/drafts/originals/creating-3d-scenes-games-threejs.md

 		}
 })
 ```
 You can save and test this.
-Moving in 3D can be difficult, its best done in multiple steps viewing from the side to lower the jar to the map and then the top (birds eye view) to place in the right spot, or vice versa.
+Moving in 3D can be difficult, it is best done in multiple steps viewing from the side to lower the jar to the map and then the top (birds eye view) to place it in the right spot, or vice versa.

 {% include figure.html filename="en-or-creating-3d-scenes-games-threejs-14.png" alt="While 5 jars are randomly above the map, the Iatmul jar has been moved close to its torus." caption="Figure 14.
 Moving jars, such as the Iatmul jar, close to their tori is best done in multiple steps and best done when viewing the scene directly from the front, side or above." %}